Skip to content

 LandmarkHigh Force

 High Force is located on Alston Road, Forest-in-Teesdale, Barnard Castle, DL12 0XH.
-High Force is the largest waterfall in England, with a drop of almost 70 feet (21 metres) into a vast pool below.
+It is the largest waterfall in England, dropping almost 70 feet (21 metres) into a vast pool below.
 A massive piece of rock extending from the cliff splits the waterfall.

 Before it plunges over a whin sill rock, enlarges and speeds up the River Tees, High Force begins as a tiny trickle of water in the North Pennines.
-Numerous enjoyable excursions, through the countryside and up into the woodland surrounding the water’s edge, lead to the falls.
+Numerous enjoyable excursions through the countryside and the woodland surrounding the water’s edge lead to the falls.

 The Needles